wp-plugins/social-media-feather/readme.txt

 7. This shows the available social sharing and following widgets and their settings

 == Changelog ==

+= 1.6.15 =
+* Fix for PHP notice in rare cases
+* Prevent certain fancybox plugins from trying to open fancybox on share/follow icons

 = 1.6.14 =
 * Adjusted description